Esther125/git-practice/week-04/README.md

 By opening port 80, the instance can serve web pages or run web-based applications via HTTP connections.
 By opening port 22, we enable SSH connections, allowing secure remote management of the instance.

-#### Guidelines for setting up Security Group
+#### Guidelines for setting up Security Group: Principle of least privilege

 Define rules that allow only the necessary traffic for your application.
-This minimizes exposure to potential security threats by limiting access to only what is essential. **(Principle of least privilege)**
+This minimizes exposure to potential security threats by limiting access to only what is essential.

 ### B.8 What is sudo?
 Why do you sometimes need to add sudo, and other times you do not?